What To Know About Giant Centipedes

 What Is the Giant (Desert) Centipede?

+Nocturnal in nature, giant centipedes, like millipedes, are characterized by hard exoskeletons and jointed appendages.
 The giant desert centipede is a terrestrial, carnivorous arthropod that feeds on insects, lizards, frogs, rodents and other small animals.
-Nocturnal in nature, giant centipedes are also characterized by hard exoskeletons and jointed appendages.

 Averaging between six and eight inches long, adult giant desert centipedes have flat, orange segmented bodies (usually between 26 and 30 segments) with black heads and tails, making it difficult to distinguish which end is up.
 They have one pair of yellow legs for each segment — except for the first and last ones — and feel their way through life using antennae, since they don’t have eyes.